Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Results

 \subsection{Prediction for \boldmath{$F_\eta$}}

 We will employ several ways of dealing with the system of equations (\ref{Fpi}--\ref{Feta}).
-At a first stage, it is possible to eliminate $F_0$, $L_4^r$ and $L_5^r$ by simple algebraic manipulations and thus obtaining a single equation
+At the first stage, it is possible to eliminate $F_0$, $L_4^r$ and $L_5^r$ by simple algebraic manipulations and thus we obtain a single equation